jonfriskics/PythonFlask-JobBoard/tasks.md

 ## Verify Setup

 In order to verify that everything is setup correctly, run the following command, which should show you the failing tests.
 This is good!
-We'll be fixing this test once we jump into the build step.
+We’ll be fixing this test once we jump into the build step.

 ```
 pytest